Consulting you on a cleaner future for our region

 The Stage 1 Consultation documents and materials are available below.

-We will consider the comments received to the consultation and document how we have taken account of people’s views within the consultation report that will form part of our application for development consent.
+We will consider the comments received during consultation and document how we have taken account of people’s views within the consultation report that will form part of our application for development consent.
 The consultation report will be made available on this website once the application has been submitted.
 We are planning to submit our application towards the end of 2020.

 You can leave any comments you have now on NZT by filling in the contact form below.
 You can also sign up to receive email updates on the Project by ticking the box.